ArbelAmram/URL-Shortener/README.md

 # URL Shortener

-This is a URL Shortener Full stack application.</br>
+This is a Full-stack application.</br>

 Built with MERN stack: MongoDB, Express, ReactJs, NodeJs.